Ainhoa-Urtasun-UPNA/hohr-project-group-assignment-greenbeats/TASKS.md

 Job openings: 2
 Predicted shortage: 5
 Automation risk: 82%
-Our company has decided to post 5 vacancies for operators since even if the forecasted shortage is of 5 workers, the automation risk is very high, meaning that the potential for automation to replace operators is very high.
+Our company has decided to publish 2 job postings to cover the job vacancies our company needs since this is the forecasted shortage on this job.
+We will make 2 job postings due to the fact that the automation risk is extremely high.

 ***